-I’m sure we can all agree that it’s worth giving up some home comforts every now and again heading out on a camping trip and soak up the sights and breathe in that sweet fresh air.
+I’m sure we can all agree that it’s worth giving up some home comforts every now and again heading out on a camping trip and soaking up the sights and breathing in that sweet fresh air.

 But that doesn’t mean that you have to give up all your creature comforts… if there’s one bit of kitchen gear that can make all the difference to your camping trip, it has to be a kettle.
 Waking up in the morning and sipping on a hot drink as you take in your surroundings really is one magical start to the day.

 What’s more, a cup of tea or coffee can really help to take the edge off if you’re camping in cold weather, not to mention how a hot cup of cocoa around the fire at night can help to send the kids off to the land of nod.
 Plus, even a small kettle can help with your meal planning – there are plenty of ‘just-add water’ snacks out there (like porridge pots and pot noodles).

 At A Glance: Our Top 3 Camping Kettles